 This advanced training includes subjects such as growth and development, genetics, biomechanics and anatomy; as well as clinical skills in the design, application and control of corrective appliances or braces.

 Orthodontics has long been a specialised discipline, though general dentists are also legally entitled to perform procedures in any branch of dentistry.
 However, specialist orthodontists are the most highly trained experts in the field of orthodontics.

 They are both on the Specialist Register of the General Dental Council; as well as being members of the British, European and American Associations of Orthodontics, and fellows of the World Federation of Orthodontists.

-It should not go unsaid that straighter teeth not only look good but they are also easier to clean and look after than crooked misaligned teeth, thus adding to the longevity of your dentition.
-If left untreated, most types of misalignment of teeth, could lead to an improper bite, tooth wear, tooth injury and even tooth decay and gum disease.
+Straighter teeth not only look attractive but are also easier to clean and look after than crooked misaligned teeth, thus adding to the longevity of your dentition.
+If left untreated, many types of misalignment of teeth could lead to an improper bite, tooth wear, tooth injury, tooth decay, and gum disease.
 Crooked teeth could also lead to a decrease in one’s personal self-confidence.

 Treatment by a specialist orthodontist to correct the original problem is often less costly than the additional dental care required to treat more serious problems that can develop in later years.

 In many cases, your orthodontist will need an opportunity for a careful and meticulous study of your mouth in order to arrive at a considered decision regarding your treatment plan.

 Next: Refer Patient